Lunczer93/PowerBI_Project_3_Hospital_Charges_for_Inpatients/README.md

 The request was submitted to analyze the hospital charges for inpatients in USA by insurance companies.

-They would like to gain information if their insurance covers all medical payments.
+They would like to gain information if their insurance covers all medical payments for selected states, cities and hospitals.
 I am interested in details about this topic, so if I find anything interesting then I do not hesitate to bring that in also.

 ANALYSIS